Adopted in November 2018

 e/ The Membership Committee which shall develop and implement effective programs for the recruitment and retention of NJSPE members to ensure positive net growth in NJSPE membership.

 f/ The Professional Conduct Committee whose duties shall be as described in the Professional Conduct Committee Bylaw.

 g/ The Education Committee which shall perform the following duties at a minimum plus any others assigned by either the Board or the Executive Committee:

-1/ Plan and deliver continuing education courses by which NJSPE members can maintain the currency of each’s knowledge in her/his field of engineering practice, be motivated to practice with the highest ethical standards, and acquire supplemental knowledge by which to be a better leader, manager, and citizen; and
+1/ Plan and deliver continuing education courses by which NJSPE members can maintain the currency of each’s knowledge in her/his field of engineering practice and satisfy New Jersey requirements for continuing professional competency credits for license renewal, be motivated to practice with the highest ethical standards, and acquire supplemental knowledge by which to be a better leader, manager, and citizen; and

 2/ Conduct activities that convey to students the value of acquiring a Professional Engineers license in consort with pursuit of an engineering curriculum.